dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 ### PatchMerge method

 SSDTTime now includes a separate script called PatchMerge.
-This script will automatically merge the patches you selected into your `config.plist`.
-Once you run `PatchMerge.bat` you will be presented with this screen:
+This script will automatically merge the patches you selected previously into your `config.plist`.

+Run `PatchMerge.bat` you will be presented with this screen:

 ![](../images/ssdt-easy-md/patchmerge.png)